-The Festival is Rye’s principal annual arts event.
-It has developed over the past 48 years into one of the most successful and respected festivals of its kind, dedicated to high quality performances in music, literature, theatre and other art forms coupled with a range of activities in heritage and the environment.
+Rye’s principal annual arts event, the Festival is dedicated to high quality performances in music, literature, theatre and other art forms coupled with a range of activities in heritage, the environment and outreach.

-The Festival is a Charitable Incorporated Organisation (No. 1175309) and is organised by a team of Trustees and volunteers.
+The Festival is a Charitable Incorporated Organisation (No. 1175309) organised by a team of Trustees and volunteers.
 Its purpose is to foster and promote knowledge, understanding and appreciation of the arts and sciences of music, opera, dance and drama, film, literature and the visual arts.
-It aims to do this for as wide an audience as possible and to attract them by, among other things, keeping the cost of high quality performances as low as possible.
+It aims to do this for as wide an audience as possible and to attract them by, among other things, keeping the cost of high-quality performances as low as possible.

 The Festival is keen to continue to provide Rye and the surrounding area with high quality performances.
 It has a strong emphasis on classical music (including showcasing new talent) as well as folk, country and choral music.
 We have a long established and respected literary tradition with a wide range of talks by authors of books published in the last year or so, as well as new novelists and local interest authors.

-For the past few years we have included opera performances and there are also theatrical and comedy shows.
-The Festival runs parallel activities such as guided tours of Romney Marsh churches, Rye, Winchelsea and Rye Harbour Nature Reserve.
+In the past we have included opera performances and there are also theatrical and comedy shows.
+The Festival runs parallel activities such as guided local walks.
 There are also exhibitions of fine arts at various Rye galleries in partnership with the Festival.

 For more information, please contact Michael Sweeney: email@example.com